What is License Plate Recognition (LPR)?

 Video security has advanced significantly in recent years, with new technologies powered by machine learning and advanced artificial intelligence creating new capabilities.
 One of these features is License Plate Recognition (LPR).
 This increasingly in-demand feature is able to detect and read license plates to make it much easier for users, or the authorities, to quickly identify any vehicle on the scene.

-The natural use case comes during incident investigations, an area where officials reviewing surveillance footage have long struggled to read plates that are far away, blurry, or otherwise unreadable.
-Today’s powerful, more intuitive cameras can overcome these hurdles.
-By using AI-driven technology to automatically analyze plates in real-time, modern devices help ensure that numbers will be legible across a wide range of situations.
+The most common license plate recognition (LPR) use case comes during incident investigations, where officials have long struggled to analyze security camera footage for blurry or unreadable license plates.
+Today’s powerful, more intuitive security cameras can overcome these hurdles.
+By using AI-driven technology to automatically analyze license plates in real-time, modern devices not only help ensure that numbers will be legible at a distance, at night, or at high speeds.

 Jump to each section to learn more: